 First, the basics, what does AncestryDNA or 23andme DNA testing cost and what do you get with each?

-AncestryDNA: $99: Ethnic mix profile, DNA matches, DNA circles, and raw DNA.
+AncestryDNA: $99: Ethnic mix profile, DNA matches, DNA circles, genetic communities (new 2017) and raw DNA.
 The AncestryDNA test is actually cheaper via Amazon Prime, because you get free shipping.
 If you order direct from AncestryDNA you can get 10% off with this referral link.
 With both options it’s worth checking out Ebates.
 They are a cash-back shopping site that pays quarterly via PayPal.
 AncestryDNA is usually at around 7.5% cash back and Amazon about 3%.

 Note: 23andme offers two service levels, if you wish to include medical risk profiles, the test cost increases to $199.
 Recently 23andme also became available on Amazon Prime for $99 with free shipping or $199 with free shipping.
 This page was updated December, 2016 to reflect the new 23andme site and options.
 I have also published an in-depth comparison of the two testing options here.